zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/setup-compute/setup-marketplaceoci-freetier.md

 ![](./images/em-stack-apply-2.png " ")

 2. Once this job succeeds, you will get an apply complete notification from Terraform.
-Examine it closely, 8 resources have been added.
+Examine it closely, 8 resources have been added (3 only if using an existing VCN).
 Congratulations, your environment is created!
-Time to login to your instance to finish the configuration.
+Time to login to your instance and validate before getting started on labs.

 ![](./images/em-stack-apply-results-0.png " ")